 The need for urgent action

-Aboriginal and Torres Strait Islander children are over 10 times more likely than non-Indigenous children to be in out-of-home care in NSW.
-On current trends the population of Aboriginal and Torres Strait Islander children in care nationally will more than double in the next 10 years.
+Aboriginal and Torres Strait Islander children are over 11 times more likely than non-Indigenous children to be in out of home care in NSW.
+On current trends, Family Matters projects that the population of Aboriginal and Torres Strait Islander children in care nationally will more than double in the next 10 years.
 This is starkly at odds with Closing the Gap Target 12, which requires a reduction in the rate of over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45 per cent by 2031.

 We work to advance the goals of Aboriginal community-controlled organisations through the Aboriginal and Torres Strait Islander Child Protection Project, to improve outcomes for Aboriginal and Torres Strait Islander children and families in the NSW child protection system.